 You can obtain a 10-year tourist visa (good for up to 90 days a year for 10 years) through the Bolivian consulate.
 Go to http://boliviala.org/us-citizen-visa-requirements/ for detailed information on how/where to apply.
 DO NOT PLAN ON APPLYING FOR A VISA UPON ARRIVAL IN COUNTRY.
 THE REQUIREMENTS HAVE CHANGED AND IT IS LIKELY YOU WILL BE SENT BACK ON THE NEXT PLANE INSTEAD OF GIVEN A VISA.
 For a general idea of what you will need to send in, see the list below:

 - passport valid for at least 6 months

 - invitation letter or hotel reservation

 - copy of e-ticket of return trip

-- copy of bank solvency (bank statement or credit card statement)
+- copy of bank solvency (last bank statement or credit card statement)

 What if I want to stay longer than is permitted by a tourist visa?

 If you plan to stay for more than 90 days, you have 2 options:

 - pay illegal fees for every day spent over 90 days in Bolivia (currently $2.92/day)